-Artificial intelligence (abbreviated: AI or A.I.) is mainstream now.
-It’s how Google ranks pages, how Amazon knows what we like, how bots like Siri chat, and how computers play Chess and Go.
-AI technology is no longer a distant fantasy.
-It’s here.
-Now!
+Artificial intelligence (abbreviated: AI or A.I.) is mainstream.
+It’s how Google ranks pages, Amazon knows what we like, bots like Siri chat, and computers play Chess and Go.

 We’ve already talked about robots, bots, codebots and a whole lot more on this blog; things that we commonly think about when we think "mimic + human intelligence/behaviour."